 The key to having a great time once you arrive can be summed up in two words: Be flexible.
 Vacations can really throw kids for a loop.
-Nothing is like it normally is — from the bed they're sleeping in to the food they're eating for lunch.
+Nothing is like it normally is — from the bed they're sleeping in to the food they're eating.
 Help kids feel comfortable on vacation by keeping them informed.

 Younger kids will appreciate knowing that you're going to the zoo, then having lunch, then going to look for shells on the beach.
 It's helpful to remind them during the day: "We're leaving the zoo, so it's time for lunch.
 Then we'll go to the beach."
 Talking to them at the end of the day ("What was your favorite part of our day?") also can help orient them.
 And talk about what's coming up tomorrow.